svylabs/soar-rewards/README.md

 Once the rewards have been claimed for a particular claim, the cycle can be repeated as many times as one wants.

+# Advantages
+1. Protocol tokens can be issued once on mainnet.
+2. Reducing the incentive to issue new tokens, backroom dealings and fragmenting rewards.
+3. Reducing the implementation effort to distribute rewards when launching the protocol in a new L2.

 We are using SP1 prover for this prototype and the following helps with setting up the repo and testing the flow.

 # Testing